jon241/CourierKata/README.md

 - Input can be in any form you choose
 - Output should be a collection of items with their individual cost and type, as well as total cost.
-  - It was assumed this requirement was for an object response and not as a string output as I didn't read past the current implementing step (as requested in the spec) until enough time spent on this project.
+  - It was assumed this requirement was for an object response and not as a string output as I didn't read past the current implementing step (as requested in the spec) until enough time was already spent on this project.
 - The cheapest option for sending each parcel should be selected.
 - Each parcel size has a fixed cost.
 In my case this configurable and injected via the constructor.
   - Small parcel: all dimensions < 10cm.
 Cost $3
   - Medium parcel: all dimensions < 50cm.
 Cost $8
   - Large parcel: all dimensions < 100cm.
 Cost $15
   - XL parcel: any dimension >= 100cm.
 Cost $25
-- Speedy Shipping is double the total cost and listed separately in the summary object.
+- Speedy Shipping is double the sub total cost and listed separately in the summary object and added to the overall total.

 ## What next and how (in expected order)
 - Add weight limit for each parcel type.
 If a parcel is over weight then a price of $2 is charged per kg.